cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   }
 }
 ```
-CSS Properties give the Web Component author the ability to allow component users to customize the Web Component CSS.
+CSS Properties give the Web Component author the ability to allow component users to customize the Web Component's CSS.

 ## Using the JavaScript Custom Event API

 JavaScript events can be used in custom elements.
-This allows you to for you to create and listen to custom events (the `CustomEvent` class).
+This allows you to create and listen to custom events.

-Thee are two functions that can be used with JavaScript events:
+Creating a custom events involves using the `CustomEvent` class.
+Once created, there are two functions that can be used with JavaScript events:

 - **`addEventListener()`** can be attached to any web component.
 It takes an event name (click, change, submit, etc) and a a callback that gets called when the event is triggered/dispatched.

-- **`dispatchEvent()`** can be used to broadcast custom events to be picked up by event listeners listening to that specific event.
+- **`dispatchEvent()`** can be used to broadcast custom events to be picked up by event listeners for that specific event.
+Its argument is the event to be dispatched.

 ```js
   // create event with a detail(data payload)